datalad-handbook/artwork/README.md

 2) **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+A number of illustrations are (adapted) open-source illustrations from [undraw](https://undraw.co/).
+Please see the [LICENSE](./LICENSE) file for details about the license they were shared under.

 ## Contributing to the DataLad Cheatsheet

 If you are considering contributing to the DataLad Cheatsheet, you need the tool